mm80843/T3.5/docs/Benef/PBN__Benef_1361.md

 ## Articles mentionning this Benefit

 * [Urban Community Sustainable Development Patterns under the Influence of COVID-19: A Case Study Based on the Non-Contact Interaction Perspective of Hangzhou City](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_291.md)

+## Name of the Benefit

+The integration of virtual space and physical space in community planning creates composite community spaces that provide efficient and diverse service options for residents.